rodrigoaads/AppPhi/README.md

 # AppPhi (Android App) :bank:
 ## Project description
 <p align="center">Technical test for a position as a mobile engineer at Phi company.
-[Access the test repository here](https://github.com/somosphi/desafio-android)</p>
+Repository: https://github.com/somosphi/desafio-android </p>

 ## :warning: ATTENTION: Do not participate in the selection process, I developed the application for study purposes only.